-Although usually welcomed in our lives for bringing a refreshing vibe, diversity is the main challenge we all run into when processing invoices.
+The main challenge we all run into when processing invoices is diversity – no matter that it is usually welcomed in our lives for bringing a refreshing vibe, it is quite a hassle in data capture.
 Be it varying layouts, multiple channels used for sending to your company or different requirements on what data you need to have in your company’s accounting system.
 All such needs should be accommodated.
-At Rossum, we are fully aware of this challenge and support the configuration of your Elis account to fit your needs.
-And what’s more - there is an easy way to do it yourself.
+At Rossum, we are fully aware of this challenge and support the configuration of your Rossum account to fit your needs.
+And what’s more – you can be in full control of it yourself.

 Change process in three steps

-When you create an Elis trial account, it comes with default settings.
+When you create a Rossum trial account, it comes with a default set of settings.
 You will start with one admin user, one workspace and one queue.
-Let us briefly explain the basic terms before we dive deeper into the topic:
+In case you didn't go through our configuration tutorial, let us briefly explain the basic terms before we dive deeper into the topic:

-Organization - a basic unit that contains all objects described below.
+Organization - a basic unit that contains all the objects described below.

 Schema - a set of data points that are extracted from the documents.
 (These are the fields you can see in your Elis sidebar.)
 One queue always has one schema.

 Queue - a basic organization unit.
 When you send a document to Elis you have to send it to a specific queue.
 For each queue you can setup a list of data fields that you want to extract.
 The default schema comes with one queue for received invoices.
 For Elis users, one queue often represents a container for one type of documents.

 User - an individual user of Elis.
 Every user is assigned to an organization.
 The user who created your Elis account is set as the admin user by default and can access document annotations from all queues, assign users to queues, and many other rights.

 Workspace - queues may be grouped into workspaces.
 Workspaces are usually used as one accounting unit.